 Part # 36 31 1 231 130, diameter .136″ and length 7 1/16″, or 18 cm.

 Part # 36 31 4 038 208, diameter .120″ and length 4 15/16″ or 12.6 cm with swage of .137″. /3 or older???

 Part # 36 31 4 038 204, nipples for above spoke.

 Best article on building a /2 wheel at http://agwalker.com/wheelbuilding.html Thanks to Lonnie for this very nice article.

 Some balancing info specific to the BMW wheel

-What are those 5 dents in the rim for?
+What about those 5 dents in the rim?